Mintbase/Grants-Program/applications/yiban_chen1.md

 ## Additional Information :heavy_plus_sign:

 Currently we have no funding for the YibanChen system, we feel getting the general web3 use-cases off the ground will kick-start the substrate ecosystem in a big way.
-We are excited to be part of the Substrate and Polkadot community and we will continue to contribute as much as we can.
+We are excited to be part of the Substrate and Mintbase community and we will continue to contribute as much as we can.
 Thank you for your time and thank you for considering us for the Mintbase Open Grant.